 Words matter.
 You can greatly open up your talent pool by doing the following:

-- Run your jobs through Textio, Gender Decoder, or a similar program to remove sexist language.
+- Run your jobs through software programs built to remove sexist and otherwise exclusionary or discouraging language.

 - How many languages do you hire in?
 Contrast that with how many positions you have open and the languages that exist within your company.
 Do you need to offer more options?
 Ensure your job postings and recruitment efforts reach the broadest audience possible.